rancher/rancher-docs/docs/pages-for-subheaders/vsphere.md

 ## Creating a vSphere Cluster

-In [this section,](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere.md) you'll learn how to use Rancher to install an [RKE](https://rancher.com/docs/rke/latest/en/) Kubernetes cluster in vSphere.
+In [this section,](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere.mdu'll learn how to use Rancher to install an [RKE](https://rancher.com/docs/rke/latest/en/) Kubernetes cluster in vSphere.

 ## Provisioning Storage

-For an example of how to provision storage in vSphere using Rancher, refer to [this section.](../how-to-guides/advanced-user-guides/manage-clusters/create-kubernetes-persistent-storage/provisioning-storage-examples/vsphere-storage.md) In order to dynamically provision storage in vSphere, the vSphere provider must be [enabled.](vsphere-cloud-provider.md)
+For an example of how to provision storage in vSphere using Rancher, refer to [this section.](../how-to-guides/new-user-guides/manage-clusters/provisioning-storage-examples/vsphere-storage.md) In order to dynamically provision storage in vSphere, the vSphere provider must be enabled.
+Refer to [in-tree vSphere config](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-in-tree-vsphere.md) and [out-of-tree vSphere config](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-out-of-tree-vsphere.md).

 ## Enabling the vSphere Cloud Provider

 When a cloud provider is set up in Rancher, the Rancher server can automatically provision new infrastructure for the cluster, including new nodes or persistent storage devices.

-For details, refer to the section on [enabling the vSphere cloud provider.](vsphere-cloud-provider.md)
+For details on enabling the vSphere cloud provider, refer to [in-tree vSphere config](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-in-tree-vsphere.md) and [out-of-tree vSphere config](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-out-of-tree-vsphere.md).